ASDIO1/DDD-ClothingStore-Example/README.md

 ### 4. UML diagram

-The UML class diagram for this project was added as a ".jpg" file.
+The UML class diagram for this project was added as a ".jpg" file in the main branch of this repository.

 ### 5. Code standards